Multivariate binary probability distribution in the Grassmann formalism: Conclusion

 \section{Conclusion}

-We formulated a probability distribution for multivariate binary variables using the Grassmann number.
-Performing summation over states by integration of the Grassmann variables, we derived analytical expressions for the partition function, the central moment, and the joint, marginal and conditional distributions.
-These distributions are expressed by the matrix of the parameters $\Sigma$, which is a matrix analogous to the covariance matrix in the multivariate Gaussian distribution.
-The proposed method has many similarities to the multivariate Gaussian distribution.
-For example, a principal submatrix of $\Sigma$ expresses the marginal distribution, the diagonal elements of which express the mean parameters, and the products of the off-diagonal elements express the covariance.
-The inverse matrix $\Lambda = \Sigma^{-1}$ expresses the conditional distribution; the diagonal element expresses the inverse of the mean and the off-diagonal element can be interpreted as a kind of partial correlation conditioned on all the other variables.
+We formulated a probability distribution for multivariate binary variables.
+The partition function, central moments, and the joint, marginal, and conditional distributions are analytically expressed in terms of the parameter matrix $\Sigma$, which is a matrix analogous to the covariance matrix in the multivariate Gaussian distribution.
+The proposed model has many similarities to the multivariate Gaussian distribution.
+For example, a principal submatrix of $\Sigma$ describes the marginal distribution, the diagonal elements of which represent the mean, and the products of the off-diagonal elements represent the covariance.
+Its inverse matrix $\Lambda = \Sigma^{-1}$ describes the conditional distribution; the diagonal elements represent the reciprocal of the mean and the off-diagonal elements can be interpreted as a kind of partial correlation conditioned on all the other variables.
 The uncorrelatedness of variables for the marginal and conditional distributions is equivalent to unconditional and conditional independence, respectively.
-Furthermore, the joint probabilities corresponding to all $2^p$ possible states for a $p$-dimensional binary variables are expressed as all possible principal minors of the matrix $\Lambda - I$.
-The property that all joint probabilities must be greater than or equal to zero can be rephrased in the terminology of linear algebra as that the matrix $\Lambda - I$ must be a $P_0$-matrix.
-These properties are in contrast to those of the conventional multivariate Bernoulli distribution, where the joint probabilities of all states are always greater than zero because it is expressed as an exponential function of a polynomial in the dummy variables.
+Furthermore, the joint probabilities corresponding to all $2^p$ possible states for a $p$-dimensional binary variable are expressed as all possible principal minors of the matrix $\Lambda - I$.
+The property that all joint probabilities must be greater than or equal to zero can be rephrased in the terminology of linear algebra as that the matrix $\Lambda - I$ must be a $P_0$ matrix.
+These properties are in contrast to those of the conventional multivariate Bernoulli distribution, where the joint probabilities of all states are always greater than zero because they are expressed as an exponential function of a polynomial in the dummy variables.

+In our model, we have to resort to numerical computation to estimate model parameters from observed data.
+We discussed maximum likelihood estimation of model parameters.
+Since it is not ensured that the probability distribution is nonnegative by definition, we parametrize the model parameters $\Lambda - I$ using strictly diagonally dominant matrices, which enforces the probabilities to be positive.
+Owing to this diagonally dominant parametrization, we only have to evaluate the joint probabilities for unique observed states in maximum likelihood estimation, which is in contrast to the conventional multivariate Bernoulli distribution where one has to evaluate the probabilities for all possible states.
+In other words, our method does not suffer from the computational complexity of the conventional multivariate Bernoulli distribution in practice.